-For the past 2 years our camera has followed several new young songwriters and poets around New York City as they use the creativity of their words to promote change….. and interweaves their stories with an earlier generation that paved the way.
+For seven years our camera followed several new young songwriters and poets around New York City as they used the creativity of their words to promote change….. and interweaved their stories with an earlier generation that paved the way.
 These are just a few of those stories.

 "As a child, I was conditioned to just follow the rules, to be very quiet, and not make any trouble.
 As I grew up I became committed to politics, wanting our whole political system to change.
 I decided that if I came to New York City, that I would sing in the subways - and then try to get others to use their voices for change as well."--Tiffani